AaltoSciComp/python-for-scicomp/pandas.rst

 - sort_values, pivot and pivot_table
 - groupby (one vs two categories, e.g. survival and sex, calc mean/max/min wrt age)
     - hierarchical indexing

+- mention that for R users, dataframes and pandas will look familiar (does the idea come from there?)

 Time series superpowers
 -----------------------